 Here, we observe five virtual images.
 The rearmost image appears as a mirror image, the two middle images appear correct from left to right, and the two frontmost images appear as mirror images.
 We see that the rearmost image is a result of a triple reflection, the middle two are results of double reflections, and the front two are results of single reflections.
 The images formed by odd numbers of reflections appear as mirror images, while those formed by even numbers of reflections do not.

 By closing the mirrors even further, you can get more even and odd reflections.
 Of course, the smaller the angle between the mirrors, the smaller the angle over which all the images are visible to the students.
 One solution is to rotate the apparatus (with the large one, you would turn the whole demonstration table) as necessary.
-Two mitigating factors are that you probably do not need to generate a large number of images to show the pattern – a 60° angle may be the smallest angle you need, and that as you close the mirrors and thus lose the images that are towards the front, you gain more images towards the back, and the reflections of the mirrors themselves project from the center line outwards, so at least some portion of each is always visible, except if you are looking along or behind the plane of one of the mirrors (in which case those in the other mirror are all visible).
+Two mitigating factors are that you probably do not need to generate a large number of images to show the pattern – a 60° angle may be the smallest angle you need, and that as you close the mirrors and thus lose the images that are towards the front, you gain more images towards the back, and the reflections of the mirrors themselves project from the center line outwards, so at least some portion of each is always visible, except if you are looking along or behind the plane of one of the mirrors (in which case those in whatever portion of the front of the other mirror is still exposed, are visible).